 J rejects the victimary description of S1 because this description is itself a form of persecution that reproduces itself within S2 in the victimization of D by C. He reminds us that if the original impetus of victimary epistemology was revulsion at antisemitism, the antisemite too presents himself not as persecutor but as victim–of the Jews.
 Once the victimary system has been unmasked, the unmasking itself becomes a mask.
 The only solution is the democratic, unromantic one of negotiating mutual grievances.

 J may console himself with the thought that we are now entering a post-millennial, post-victimary era.
 But, unlike H, he cannot point to a trend of obvious moral improvement comparable to that toward racial and gender equality.
-To affirm that was once the Jews’ moral advantage over the Nazis now belongs neither to Israelis nor Palestinians, neither to Blacks nor Whites, neither to women nor men, is to make a transcendental leap of anthropological faith analogous to that required by messianic religion.
+To affirm that what was once the Jews’ moral advantage over the Nazis now belongs neither to Israelis nor Palestinians, neither to Blacks nor Whites, neither to women nor men, is to make a transcendental leap of anthropological faith analogous to that required by messianic religion.

 Society needs both public figures and moral exemplars, but, outside of exceptional circumstances, it no longer needs anyone to be both.
 The modern solution to the danger of the sacred center is preemptively to desacralize its inhabitants, to “prehumiliate” them, as Doug Collins puts it.
 The term “celebrity” by which we designate our unheroic public figures reflects an increased proportion of resentment to adoration in our ever-ambivalent attitude toward the center.
 As a complement to this humiliated center, those outside the public eye can defend their post-victimary moral intuition against the victimary crowd in the confidence that they should expect no reward.